Micromollusc: Defining the size

-There is currently no universally acceptable definition for the upper limit of the size range for micromollusks.
-Because of this, the exact use of the word varies from one expert to another; however, the maximum size of the shell of a micromollusk species is usually 5 mm to 7 mm, around one quarter of an inch or less.
+There is currently no universally acceptable definition for the upper limit of the size range for micromolluscs.
+Because of this, the exact use of the word varies from one expert to another; however, the maximum size of the shell of a micromollusc species is usually 5 mm to 7 mm, around one quarter of an inch or less.

-The shells of the very smallest micromollusks are less than one millimeter in adult size, and thus they are truly microscopic, smaller in fact than some sand grains.
-Many other micromollusks are from 2 to 4 mm in maximum size; even for people with small hands, this means that the shells are far too small to be picked up with the fingers using the normal grasping action.
+The shells of the very smallest micromolluscs are less than one millimeter in adult size, and thus they are truly microscopic, smaller in fact than some sand grains.
+Many other micromolluscs are from 2 to 4 mm in maximum size; even for people with small hands, this means that the shells are far too small to be picked up with the fingers using the normal grasping action.

 Techniques used

-Micromollusks are most often found by the careful searching of sediment samples which have been taken from "promising-looking" areas.
+Micromolluscs are most often found by the careful searching of sediment samples which have been taken from "promising-looking" areas.
 Once sediment samples are clean and dry, they are searched under the microscope.
 Minute shells are picked out using a very small sable-hair paintbrush which has been dampened at the tip.
 Soft entomological tweezers are also sometimes used.
 Shells this small are usually stored in small glass vials, or in paper micromounts.

 Marine sampling

 For dead shells of marine species on sandy beaches, these minute empty shells wash up in the lightest deposits of beach drift, in more sheltered areas where the very smallest particles of detritus are left behind by the retreating tide; this is often in a rather flat and level part of the beach.
 When at least some minute shells are seen on close visual inspection, a sediment sample taken at that spot may contain many more.

 Underwater in a marine context, for example when scuba diving, a sediment sample is often taken from areas such as the surface layer of sand under rocks, or at the edge of a coral reef.
-Live micromollusks are also found by washing seaweeds or algae in fresh water in a bucket.
+Live micromolluscs are also found by washing seaweeds or algae in fresh water in a bucket.

 Non-marine sampling

-Land micromollusks are often found by taking samples of leaf litter from rich areas, subsequently sieving or sifting the litter, and then searching it under a strong light and magnification.
+Land micromolluscs are often found by taking samples of leaf litter from rich areas, subsequently sieving or sifting the litter, and then searching it under a strong light and magnification.

-Freshwater micromollusks which live on aquatic plants are often collected by passing a plankton net vigorously through and around water weeds so that minute mollusks end up falling into the glass tube at the end of the net.
-Small bottom-dwelling micromollusks such as Pisidium species are found by scooping a bottom sample of mud into a fine meshed long-handled net, and then agitating it and moving it through the water repeatedly, until only solid particles remain in the net.
+Freshwater micromolluscs which live on aquatic plants are often collected by passing a plankton net vigorously through and around water weeds so that minute molluscs end up falling into the glass tube at the end of the net.
+Small bottom-dwelling micromolluscs such as Pisidium species are found by scooping a bottom sample of mud into a fine meshed long-handled net, and then agitating it and moving it through the water repeatedly, until only solid particles remain in the net.

 Because most empty land snail shells and many empty freshwater shells float, another effective way to sample dead shells from an area can be to sort through river drift, the accumulations of small floating bits and pieces left behind by creeks and rivers after floods.